Christianity in the Roman Africa province: The Arab Conquest and decline

 The Arabs started conquering the region of North Africa in the 7th century and in 698 Carthage was taken.
-The Roman church gradually died out alongside the vulgar Latin of the region.
-One prevailing view has been that the decline of Christianity in North Africa was quick.
+The Latin-speaking Christian church gradually declined, a process that coincided with the disappearance of African Romance dialects.
+Older scholarship often viewed the decline as rapid, while more recent research suggests a slower process.
 Another view however has been that it remained in the region for many centuries before dying out.

 Archaeological and scholarly research has shown that Christianity existed after the Muslim conquests.
 The Catholic church gradually declined along with local Latin dialect.
-Another view however that exists is that Christianity in North Africa effectively ended soon after the conquest of North Africa by the Islamic Umayyad Caliphate between AD 647–709.
+Some historians have argued for a relatively rapid decline, but evidence indicates Christian communities survived for centuries after the conquest of North Africa by the Islamic Umayyad Caliphate between AD 647–709.

 Many causes have been seen as leading to the decline of Christianity in Maghreb.
-One of them is the constant wars and conquests as well as persecutions.
+The decline is generally attributed to multiple social, political, economic, and religious factors.
 In addition, many Christians also migrated to Europe.
 The Church at that time lacked the backbone of a monastic tradition and was still suffering from the aftermath of heresies including the so-called Donatist heresy, and this contributed to the early obliteration of the Church in the present day Maghreb.
 Some historians contrast this with the strong monastic tradition in Coptic Egypt, which is credited as a factor that allowed the Coptic Church to remain the majority faith in that country until around after the 14th century despite numerous persecutions.
 In addition, the Romans were unable to completely assimilate the indigenous people like the Berbers.

 Some historians remark how the Umayyad Caliphate persecuted many Berber Christians in the 7th and 8th centuries CE, who slowly converted to Islam.
 Other modern historians further recognize that the Christian populations living in the lands invaded by the Arab Muslim armies between the 7th and 10th centuries CE suffered religious persecution, religious violence, and martyrdom multiple times at the hands of Arab Muslim officials and rulers; many were executed under the Islamic death penalty for defending their Christian faith through dramatic acts of resistance such as refusing to convert to Islam, repudiation of the Islamic religion and subsequent reconversion to Christianity, and blasphemy towards Muslim beliefs.